aki237/ligo/doc/ligo_language/0_Introduction.md

 A single function can return a single value which can be a integer, floating point, string, a Go native struct, or even a nil value.

-Like in C/C++, Go, Java, or Rust, ligo doesn't have to start from a main function.
+Unlike in C/C++, Go, Java, or Rust, ligo doesn't have to start from a main function.
 Like python, the interpreter just reads the given file or any kind of input, and evaluates them on the fly.